 Dr. Hodi is a member of the National Comprehensive Cancer Network, the American Society of Clinical Oncology, the Eastern Cooperative Oncology Group Melanoma Committee, the Society for Immunotherapy of Cancer, the American Association for Cancer Research and a founding member of the Society for Melanoma Research.
 Dr. Hodi received his MD degree from Cornell University Medical College.
 He competed his postdoctoral training in Internal Medicine at the Hospital of the University of Pennsylvania, and Medical Oncology training at Dana-Farber Cancer Institute.

-Filip Janku, M.D., Ph.D. is an Assistant Professor in the Department of Investigational Cancer Therapeutics (Phase I Program) at MD Anderson Cancer Center.
-His research focuses on proof-of-concept clinical trials that possess a pivotal correlative component especially those involving liquid biopsies, molecular profiling of cell-free DNA, the PI3K/AKT/mTOR pathway and therapeutic use of oncolytic bacteria.
+Filip Janku, M.D., Ph.D. is an Associate Professor in the Department of Investigational Cancer Therapeutics (Phase I Program) at MD Anderson Cancer Center.
+His research focuses on proof-of-concept clinical trials that possess a pivotal correlative component especially those involving liquid biopsies, molecular profiling of cell-free DNA, and therapies targeting the PI3K, MAPK, IDH and KIT/PDGFR pathways and intratumor therapies.

-Dr. Janku received multiple awards for his research efforts, including Sidney Kimmel Scholar award, several ASCO Merit Awards as well as an American Association for Cancer Research Scholar-in-Training Award.
+Dr. Janku received multiple awards for his research efforts, including Sidney Kimmel Scholar award, Khalifa Scholar Award, and several ASCO Merit Awards, as well as an American Association for Cancer Research Scholar-in-Training Award.
 He obtained his MD and PhD at the Charles University Prague.